Sopiro/Minecraft-Sin-Cos-Calculator/README.md

 ## Features
 - The algorithm used to calculate the sin, cos value is "[CORDIC](https://en.wikipedia.org/wiki/CORDIC)".
 - My own conversion algorithm was used to convert fractions between Binary and BCD: [video](https://youtu.be/nwZJh3b39Bg)
+- Sequential Logic Circuit (It takes 6m30s to calculate one value)

 ## Samples
 |-|image|